 A Culture of Safety

-The majority of our staff also work as professional educators, and the average age of our staff is 28.
-Each of our Trip Leaders must be certified in First Aid and CPR and many are also certified Wilderness First Responders.
+The majority of our staff also works as professional educators and the average age of our staff is 28.
+Each of our staff leaders must be certified in First Aid and CPR and many are also certified Wilderness First Responders.
 Read more about their qualifications and see Trip Leader Bios on the Inspired Leadership page.

 Weather Check Meetings allow students to share medical issues and concerns, social, or emotional issues with their Trip Leaders.

 Global Works has a dedicated emergency phone number, enabling folks to contact a Global Works Director 24/7 during the program.